mobile app

 I enjoy conducting in-depth planning prior to executing projects.
 But this wasn't as possible in the context of a designathon.

-I found myself constantly asking questions to weigh the options, determining which tasks were truly high priority in order to finish on time.
+I found myself constantly asking questions to weigh the options, determining which tasks were higher priority in order to complete my work.
+I realized the value of translating this thinking over to any typical project as well, increasing the speed at which I could contribute.

 designed by joana liu :D